ashin-wilson/security-module/readme.txt

 Steps to run the executable jar:

 1. Initially clone the url https://github.com/ashinrobi/security-module.git to any Windows directory of your choice
+2. Using maven build the project.
-2. Using command line, change directory to <git_directory>/security-module/target
+3. Using command line, change directory to <git_directory>/security-module/target
-3. Now execute the command, java -jar security-module-1.0.jar
+4. Now execute the command, java -jar security-module-1.0.jar

 Steps to run the REST service:

 1. Having deployed the authentication service through the above steps, kindly start any rest client of your choice.
-2. Using maven build the project.
-3. Kindly input/select the following in places where prompted:
+2. Kindly input/select the following in places where prompted:
 	a.
 URL: http://localhost:8080/security/validateUser
 	b. method: POST
 	c. content-type: application/json